This is where you will find a comprehensive list of recent Press Releases.

 But the story doesn’t stop yet.
-All three boats that won the ALIR Team Award also qualified for the YRA Youth Challenge Cup, which means at least one third of the crew is between 14 and 24.
-To be eligible for the Cup, a yacht must also participate in at lease three qualifying events.
+All three boats that won the ALIR Team Award also qualified for the YRA Youth Challenge Cup, which means at least one-third of the crew is between 14 and 24.
+To be eligible for the Cup, a yacht must also participate in at least three qualifying events.

 MAKE A WISH REGATTA AT PORT WASHINGTON YACHT CLUB - Aug.
 23, 2016